sokinpui/kanban-tui/README.md

 # kanban

-A terminal-based Kanban board application.
+A terminal-based Kanban board application with a focus on a fast, Vim-like workflow.

 ## Features

+- Modern, informative status bar with mode indicators and progress
-- Vim-like keybindings
+- Vim-like keybindings for all major operations
+- Fuzzy finder for quick card navigation (`fzf`-like)
+- Forward and backward search for cards (`/`, `?`)
 - Markdown-based board definition
 - Cards as individual markdown files with YAML front matter
 - Visual mode for multi-card operations
 - Command mode with tab completion for extended functionality
-- Undo functionality and command repetition
+- Undo/redo functionality and command repetition
 - Card archiving and a toggleable archive view
 - Configurable "Done" column for quick card movement
-- Column reordering
+- Column creation, deletion, renaming, and reordering
 - Safe deletion via `trash-cli`

 ## Dependencies